mrsurya1304/Online-TTE/README.md

 - Contains two fields to enter username and password
 - Twol buttons, one to log in and one to exit the system
 - Appropriate exception handling done to handle incorrect and empty inputs
+- Checks credentials with the database then logs in the user

 ## Select train
 - We have a drop down to select the train number for which the TTE needs to check tickets